best credit card processing for a small business featured image

 Rules for Choosing the Best Credit Card Processing for a Small Business

-Many entrepreneurs believe that all merchant service providers that offer payment processors have some kind of a hidden agenda against them, to trick them into paying more.
-And it is not a secret that some companies deserve this bad reputation, but not all of them are like that.
-A company that has nothing to hide will be extremely transparent and clear about fees and terms.
+Many entrepreneurs believe that all merchant service providers that offer credit card processing have some kind of hidden agenda against them, to trick them into paying more.
+It is not a secret that some credit card processing companies deserve this bad reputation, but not all of them are like that.
+A company that has nothing to hide will be extremely transparent and clear about its average credit card processing fees and terms.
 It is essential to understand and be able to tell the difference between fixed costs, which are determined by Visa or Mastercard in most cases, and the markup, or costs of pass-through.

 Regardless of your business philosophy, there are some things you should not compromise on.
-If you want to keep your clients and build a trustworthy relationship with them, then you have to put their safety and needs in the first place.
+If you want to keep your clients and build a trustworthy relationship with them, then you have to put their safety and needs first.
 By that, we mean that you need a reliable partner who will provide secure payment services.
-Cheap offers are tempting, but they usually offer only the barebone service.
+Cheap offers are tempting, but they usually offer only the barebones of merchant services.
 Of course, your budget plays a role as well, but just keep in mind that the cheapest option is usually not the best one.

-If you are not sure about the contract terms, it is better to consult someone, for example, a lawyer before you sign anything.
+If you are not sure about the contract terms, it is better to consult someone, for example, a lawyer, before you sign anything.
 You should not feel pressured to sign anything, but if you do, take it as a red flag.
 Another thing is that you should avoid long-term contracts.
-You do not have to commit to one company for years, and you should have the freedom to move on if you are not satisfied, or you have found a better merchant service provider.
-It used to be a standard to sign 3-year contracts, but not anymore.
+You do not have to commit to one company for years, and you should have the freedom to move on if you are not satisfied, or have found a better credit card processing company.
+It used to be standard to sign 3-year contracts, but not anymore.

 Three Different Models of Payments